Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScriptIntermediate/theory.md

 A closure is a feature in JavaScript where an inner function can continue to use variables from its parent function’s scope, even after the parent function is gone.

 Q.What is currying function?
+Q.What is higher order function?
+Q.What is the